Ignia/Style-Guide/CSS-Based Languages/README.md

 ## Declaration Order
 - Declarations should be ordered by:
   1. Positioning (e.g., z-index, top, right,
-  2. Display and box model (e.g., display, overflow, width, margin), then
+  2. Box model (e.g., display, overflow, width, margin),
+  3. Typographic (e.g., font, font-family, font-size), then
-  3. Styling elements (e.g., color, font, background)
+  4. Visual elements (e.g., color, background)

+## Language Features
+- Do not use `@import`, unless using a preprocessor; it adds extra time to the page load
+- Avoid ancestor selectors when possible; these can be *very* slow

 ## No Opinion
 - Indentation of related rule-sets